-In the fourth quarter of 2020, we initiated a Phase 1 clinical trial of FTX-6058, our product candidate for certain hemoglobinopathies and a novel upregulator of fetal hemoglobin, to evaluate the safety, tolerability and pharmacokinetics of FTX-6058 in healthy volunteers.
-We expect to present data from the Phase 1 clinical trial in mid-2021.
-In addition, we anticipate initiating a clinical trial of FTX-6058 in patients with SCD in the second half of 2021.
+In the fourth quarter of 2020, we initiated a Phase 1 clinical trial of FTX-6058, our product candidate for certain hemoglobinopathies, namely SCD and beta-thalassemia, which is a novel upregulator of fetal hemoglobin.
+The trial is an ongoing, randomized, double-blind, placebo-controlled trial designed to evaluate the safety, tolerability and pharmacokinetics of FTX-6058 in healthy adult volunteers.
+In August 2021, we reported interim data from the cohorts completed to date in the single ascending dose, or SAD, portion of the trial and the multiple ascending dose, or MAD, portion of the trial.